projectyotta/Dyadic_Interaction_Analysis_for_Medical_Data_in_DC_VA_MD/README.md

 -	I also suggested to Professor Kaplan that we could visualize the interaction data better using Gephi and Tableau.
 I presented a sample output of the same and made full scale interactions for my own use ( he didn’t really ask for it nor did I show it to him , but you know , for teh lulz xD ).

 ## Notes
 Unfortunately , collaboration is not possible for this project.
 I however would welcome your suggestions !
-Shoot me a mail at sdonthin@gmu.edu :) .
+Shoot me a mail at sdonthin@gmu.edu :)

+k.